thespectrewithin/cross-lingual_NER/README.md

 ## Requirements

 Python 2.7 or 3.6

 PyTorch 0.3.0 or 0.4.0

 Theano 1.0

 Lasagne 0.2

-The original results on the paper are tuned and obtained using the NER model written in Theano/Lasagne.
+The original results of the paper are tuned and obtained using the NER model written in Theano/Lasagne.
 Everything else is in PyTorch.
 We also provide a PyTorch implementation of the NER model, which might produce slightly worse results, due to implementation differences between the library such as different weight initialization.

 ## Train Bilingual Word Embeddings